leoluk/openshift-phabricator/README.md

       PHAB_FILE_HOST=phabricator-cdn.svc.example.com \
       PHAB_SSH_PORT=30022 \
       | oc create -f -

-The variable `PHAB_SSH_HOST` is optional, if no host is provided the `PHAB_BASE_HOST` will be used for SSH.
-This setting can be used to choose a different domain for SSH e.g. if you are protecting the `PHAB_BASE_HOST` with CloudFlare.

-If you want SSH repository hosting, you will need to assign your Phabricator project the `anyuid` permission.
-The sshd server needs to run as root inside the container.

     oc adm policy add-scc-to-user anyuid -z default oc process -f openshift/phabricator-sshd.yaml \
       PHAB_SSH_PORT=30022 \
       | oc create -f

+If you want SSH repository hosting, you will need to assign your Phabricator project the `anyuid` permission.
+The sshd server needs to run as root inside the container (see #7 - we don't currently support deployment without anyuid, but it's an easy fix).

+The variable `PHAB_SSH_HOST` is optional, if no host is provided the `PHAB_BASE_HOST` will be used for SSH.
+This setting can be used to choose a different domain for SSH e.g. if you are protecting the `PHAB_BASE_HOST` with CloudFlare.

 This will create a nodePort for SSH on port 30022.
 You can override the default port with the `NODE_PORT` template variable.
 If you don't want to use a node port, you can